p-groarke/wsay/readme.md

 # You can set the voice volume, from 0 to 100.
 wsay "Softly speaking" --volume 25

+# You can set the voice speed, from 0 to 100.
+50 is the default speed.
+wsay "Quickly speaking" --speed 75

 # Here, we are using voice 6, reading text from a file and outputting to 'output.wav'.
 wsay -v 6 -i mix_and_match_options.txt -o output.wav

 # Ouput to multiple devices using interactive mode with voice 5.
 wsay -v 5 -I -p 1 2

+# Speak slowly and quietly, on all devices, using voice 7 and save to wav file.
+wsay "Multiple options example." -v 7 -p all -s 25 -V 25 -o
 ```